Project Ploughshares: Activities

-publishes an annual report called the Space Security Index.
-It is the first and only annual, comprehensive and integrated assessment of space security.
-The project seeks to provide a policy-neutral fact base of trends and developments in space security based on primary, open-source research in an annual report.
-The objective is to facilitate dialogue on space security challenges and potential responses by providing the necessary facts and focus to inform an important debate that has become unnecessarily polarized.
-The project produces an annual report on trends and developments in space.

-Conventional weapons
+Since April 1977, Project Ploughshares has published the quarterly Ploughshares Monitor journal.
+The organization operates programs focussed on the arms trade, nuclear weapons, emerging technology and artificial intelligence, climate and security, and space security.

+Arms Trade
-Project Ploughshares monitors and reports on Canadian military production and exports.

-In support of this work, they maintain the Canadian Military Industry Database which compiles publicly available records of military contracts awarded to Canadian companies as well as annual government records of arms exports to overseas countries.
+Project Ploughshares monitors and reports on the Canadians arms trade.
+The organization maintains the Canadian Military Industry Database which compiles publicly available records of military contracts awarded to Canadian companies as well as annual government records of arms exports to overseas countries.

 Project Ploughshares is a member organization of the International Action Network on Small Arms, and the Control Arms coalition.